Skip to content

 exploding star shockwave evolve from red supergiant

-Many of the cataclysms that occur in space are typical supernovae: either core-collapse or Type Ia.
+Many of the cataclysms that occur in space are typical supernovae: either core-collapse from a massive progenitor star or type Ia from an exploding white dwarf.
 The most massive stars of all have hundreds of times the mass of the Sun and live just 1 or 2 million years, total, before running out of fuel and dying in such a cataclysm.

 Credit: NASA Ames, STScI/G. Bacon